Management and governance

 The Executive Director Group manages the day to day running of the business.

 The Board, which meets regularly through the year, is supported by two committees and five challenge & assurance panels, which provide detailed governance oversight of different areas of Stonewater’s operations.
-The Customer Experience committee, which monitors service delivery, includes five independent places and we also have an independent members on the Risk & Assurance and Business Design & Technology committees.

 Board members have a wide range of skills and experience that reflect our services, our customers and the size and strength of the business.